-Sexual orientation - Yes Positive The PNA did not identify any pharmaceutical services for a includes gay, lesbian, particular sexual orientation.
-The surveys did not identify any bisexual and straight negative impacts of the PNA on access or service provision on people the basis of sexual orientation.
+Sexual orientation - includes gay, lesbian, bisexual and straight people Yes Positive The PNA did not identify any pharmaceutical services for a particular sexual orientation.
+The surveys did not identify any negative impacts of the PNA on access or service provision on the basis of sexual orientation.
 Marriage and civil partnership status - not single, co-habiting, widowed or divorced- only relates to eliminating unlawful discrimination in employment Yes Positive The PNA did not identify any difference in access or provision of pharmacy services by marital status.
 No negative impacts of the PNA have been identified for this group from the surveys.
 Intersectionality - will have an impact due to a combination of two or more of these characteristics Yes Positive Consideration given to the health needs and access to services for those in deprived areas.